Meals with Jesus

 Activity for families:

-- If you can’t do this activity, ask this question: What would make a good foundation if you were building a house?
+- *If you can’t do this activity, ask this question: Can you remember what it’s like when you take the blindfold off?

 This week’s story